-Several barriers to access were ranked above the median, including: Unaffordable health care, dental care, and health insurance; lack of services for low-income children and families; inadequate numbers of primary care providers; and transportation to and from appointments.
-We are looking at these as a group so that we can provide a more comprehensive approach to the programs we have implemented to address these challenges.
+A number of barriers to access were ranked above the median including: Unaffordable health and dental care and health insurance; lack of services for low-income children and families; and inadequate numbers of primary care providers.
+We are looking at them as a group so that we can provide a more comprehensive picture of the programs required to address these challenges.